 ThreatHunter.ai Launches "More Eyes" Program to Help Large Organizations Mitigate Cyber Threats

-ThreatHunter.ai, a leading provider of AI-driven threat hunting solutions, has announced the launch of its new program, "More Eyes"

-BREA, CA, UNITED STATES, February 27, 2023 /EINPresswire.com/ -- ThreatHunter.ai, a leading provider of AI-driven threat hunting solutions, has announced the launch of its new program, "More Eyes," which is designed to supplement large organizations' existing security teams and help them find, track, deter and mitigate cyber-attacks.
+BREA, Calif., Feb.
+27, 2023 /PRNewswire/ -- ThreatHunter.ai, a leading provider of AI-driven threat hunting solutions, has announced the launch of its new program, "More Eyes," which is designed to supplement large organizations' existing security teams and help them find, track, deter and mitigate cyber-attacks.

 As cyber threats continue to evolve and become more sophisticated, even large organizations with experienced IT and Cyber Security teams are not immune to attacks.
 ThreatHunter.ai's "More Eyes" program provides a force multiplier that adds specialized expertise, tools, and a fresh perspective to their security strategy.